Social security coverage for jobseekers

 Looking for work abroad

-Unemployed jobseekers can go to look for work in another EU or EEA country or Switzerland for a maximum of three months.
-During this time you can receive basic unemployment allowance and earnings-related unemployment allowance to the same amount as in Finland.
+Unemployed jobseekers can go to look for work in another EU or EEA country or Switzerland (but NOT in the United Kingdom) for a maximum of three months.
+During this time you can receive the same amount of basic unemployment allowance or earnings-related unemployment allowance as if you were seeking a job in Finland.

 Register as an unemployed jobseeker in the country where you are looking for work within seven days.
-Take with you a certificate from Kela or an unemployment fund showing that you are entitled to unemployment benefits (certificate U2).
-If you find work within three months, you will usually become covered under the social security system of your country of employment.
-Please notify Kela that you have found work.
+Take with you a certificate from Kela or from an unemployment fund showing that you are entitled to unemployment benefits (form U2).
+If you find work within three months, you will usually then be covered by the social security system of your country of employment.
+Notify Kela that you have found a job.

 If you do not find a job, you must return to Finland within 3 months in order to retain your right to unemployment benefits in Finland.
-If you stay abroad longer than 3 months, your right to other social security benefits in Finland than unemployment allowance will be determined by reference to whether your residence abroad is temporary or permanent.
-If you are judged to have moved outside Finland permanently, your right to social security in Finland ends simultaneously with the end of your right to unemployment benefits
+If you stay abroad longer than 3 months, your right to social security benefits in Finland will be determined on the basis of whether your residence abroad is temporary or permanent.
+If you move abroad on a permanent basis (for more than 6 months), your entitlement to benefits from Finland will end.

-Looking for work from Finland during temporary stay abroad
+Looking for work in Finland during a temporary stay abroad

-Persons who look for work in Finland but who stay abroad temporarily can receive unemployment benefits from Finland.
-A prerequisite for this is that you are registered as a jobseeker with an Employment and Economic Development Office in Finland.
-Temporary stay abroad means a stay of less than one year.
+Persons looking for work in Finland during a temporary stay abroad may be entitled to unemployment benefits from Finland.
+A prerequisite for this is that you are registered as a jobseeker with an Employment and Economic Development Office (TE Office) in Finland.
+Stays abroad that last for less than 6 months are usually considered temporary.